Get Directions

 • Know that we will fairly and accurately represent our capabilities and ourselves in our center and in our marketing endeavors.

 • Understand that if your physician is a member of the Iowa Clinic, they have a financial interest/ownership in the center and you have the right to have your procedure performed elsewhere.
-A physician with an asterisk * after his/her name on this website indicates Iowa Clinic membership

 As a patient, you have the responsibility: